confidoinstitute/confido1/BUILD.md

 you have to also separately run the backend as shown above.
 IDEA allows running two run configurations at the same time, or you can run two gradle commands in two terminal windows.

+After running both backend and frontend, open `http://localhost:8081/` in your browser.
+Whenever you change a frontend source file, an automatic incremental recompilation is triggered (this is visible in the output of the `./gradlew jsBrowserDevelopmentRun` command) and then a reload of the page is automatically triggered.
+Usually it reloads twice (for some reason) and the change is visible after the second reload.